fermyon/developer/content/spin/v2/quickstart.md

 {{ startTab "TinyGo" }}

-You'll need the TinyGo compiler, as the standard Go compiler does not yet support the WASI standard.
+You'll need the TinyGo compiler, as the standard Go compiler does not yet support WASI exports.
 See the [TinyGo installation guide](https://tinygo.org/getting-started/install/).

 [Learn more in the language guide.](go-components)